mitranim/codex/readme.md

 ### Tests

-Random distribution test for `State.WordsN()` should verify that preceding calls may return words that contain (starting at index 0) words returned from later calls.
+Random distribution test for the generators should verify that preceding calls may return words that contain (starting at index 0) words returned from later calls.

 ### Readme

-Include examples of:
-  * using custom sets of known sounds and vowels, particularly non-Latin;
-  * modifying Traits fields to restrict word characteristics.
+* Include examples of modifying Traits fields to restrict word characteristics.

-Document what kind of input data is allowed.
+* Document what kind of input data is allowed.